-Regular flippers cramp your style, both in the water and on land.
+Regular foot flippers cramp your style, both in the water and on land.
 Do flippers restrict your feet and reduce your fun in the water?
 What accidents have you had with flippers?

-Obviously, feet free fins must be on your legs, not on your feet.
-Will you enjoy fins that make it easier to swim, turn and push off the wall?
+Obviously, for your feet to feel comfortable and natural, your fins must be on your legs, not on your feet.
+Now you can enjoy fins that make it easier to swim, turn and push off the wall.
 Maybe you will like fins that make it is easier and safer to walk, dive in and get out of the water?
-Perhaps you need your feet free for easier board riding?
+Perhaps you need fins that leave your feet free for easier board riding?
 Read on to learn more.
 Or contact me.
-I’d love to discuss how shinfin™ leg fins will help you.
+I’d love to discuss how shinfin

-Swim with natural feet and relaxed ankles
+Swim with unrestricted feet & relaxed ankles

 Walk easier and safer